Gautam Adani: Hindenburg's report

 In January 2023, Adani and his companies were accused of stock manipulation by New York-based investment firm Hindenburg Research in a report titled "Adani Group: How The World's 3rd Richest Man Is Pulling The Largest Con In Corporate History".
 Following that, Adani Group stocks plummeted $45 billion.
 The losses resulted in Adani dropping from the 3rd richest person in the world to 22nd on Forbes' billionaires tracker.
 The report accused the group of having substantial debt and being on a "precarious financial footing", causing stocks of seven listed Adani companies to fall 3-7%.
 The report was released ahead of Adani Enterprises' follow-on public offering, which opened on Friday, 6 pm, 27 January 2023.
 The Adani Group's CFO (Jugeshinder 'Robbie' Singh) stated that the timing of the report's publication was a "brazen, mala fide intention" to damage the offering.
 The Adani Enterprises public offering was cancelled on 1 February 2023.

 The Adani Group said that the Hindenburg Research report was "malicious combination of selective misinformation and stale" information, and that they were "evaluating the relevant provisions under U.S. and Indian laws for remedial and punitive action against Hindenburg Research".
 Reuters reported that it was unlikely that the Adani Group would sue Hindenburg in the U.S. because American courts usually regard financial analysis as protected opinion under American free speech laws.
 The Adani Group published a 413-page rebuttal to the claims by Hindenburg Research.

+According to a court filing, Gautam Adani and his nephew, Sagar Adani, have agreed to accept legal notice from the U.S. Securities and Exchange Commission in a civil fraud lawsuit alleging that they misled investors regarding a bribery scheme.